Skip to content

 a fuse box

-Fuse vs Circuit Breaker: Which is Best for Your Home?
+Fuse vs Circuit Breaker: Which is Best?

 Many people know what happens when you want to run the toaster, microwave, vacuum, and TV all at once.
 You typically find yourself with nothing running and on an adventure to the basement to swap a fuse.
 You get there and find you don't have a fuse, and the adventure continues to the store!